todogroup/governance/README.md

 # 🏛 TODO Group governance

-* About TODO charter
+- About TODO charter
-* About TODO Steering Committee (TSC)
+- About TODO Steering Committee (TSC)
-* About TODO structure
+- About TODO structure
-* File new proposals by the community
+- File new proposals by the community
-* Manage General Member teams and individuals
+- Manage General Member teams and individuals
-   * Onboard
+   - Onboard
-   * Offboard
+   - Offboard
+- Shutting Down Inactive Channels or Working Groups

 ## 📝 About TODO charter